mhl/mysociety-cvs/iso/bin/README.txt

 fastplan-coopt.cpp - coopeted C++ journey planner, for calling by isodaemon isodaemon.py - daemon to call C++ planner and make .iso route files

-populate_stations / populate_stations.py / stationlist.cpp - put stations in the database
 generate-config - used when deploying the site test-run - test script for Contours of Life

+clear-generated-maps - erase maps entries in database and .iso route files clear-tile-cache - clear tile server's cache of tiles

+populate-all - generate binary files for C++ journey planner, and put stations in database cull_stations.py - calculate render threshold for stations at different zoom levels

 do-westmidlands-anim - on off to make an animation